 There are countless ways to make our daily routines more eco-friendly.
 Even your oral hygiene routine could be better for the environment!
-Read on to learn about some easy, cost-effective ways you can take care of your smile while also being good to our planet.
+Considering how much climate change can affect our food and health, it may be in our best interest to go green.
+Read on to learn about some easy, cost-effective ways you can take care of your smile while also being good to our planet right here in Mission Viejo.

 It is highly recommended that you brush your teeth at least 2 times per day to maintain a healthy mouth.
 However, all those disposable plastic toothbrushes usually end up in landfills.
 While there are some pretty wacky alternatives (like toothbrushes with boar’s hair for bristles or this chewing stick), there are plenty of easy switches you can make to save the planet!